RazerMS/Mobile-XDK-RazerMS_Flutter/README.md

 <img src="https://github.com/Naloff67/Mobile-XDK-RazerMS_Flutter/assets/89504625/ac496bd7-9ff5-4c7e-8a66-66aa670936e5">

- 1. User chooses the Payment option they wish to pay with
+ 1. User chooses the Payment option/Bank they wish to pay with
- 2. Press "Proceed"
+ 2. Press "Proceed".
+ 3. input your bank credentials until finish payment.
- 3. Complete the Transaction.
+ 4. Complete the Transaction.

+#### Note :

+you must be a registered Razer merchant to receive your own credentials for you to use or test this plugin.

+To do so you can contact us here : sales-sa@razer.com

 ## Getting Started

+Follow the "get started" guide to install flutter here : https://docs.flutter.dev/get-started/install

 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/),